REal0day/Machine-Learning/tensorflow-regression-example.md

 It will take place in the following steps:

-1. Get Data
+1. Collect Data
 2. Create Variables
 3. Create Placeholders
-4. Define Graph \(Set operations being taken\)
+4. Define operations in your Graph \(Set operations being taken\)
+5. Define error or loss function
+6. setup trainer
-5. Initialize global objects
+7. Initialize global objects
+8. If big dataset:
+   1. Create batches

 Let's start with our imports